SQ2CPA/LoRa_APRS_Wiki/lora_aprs_tracker/configuration.md

 ### Digipeater Settings

-Configure the device to act as a digital repeater (digipeater).
+This section allows you to configure the device to act as a simple digital repeater (digipeater).

+This feature is designed for **personal range extension** and is not meant to build a public, wide-area APRS digipeater.
+For this reason, the options are simplified and do not include standard network paths like `WIDE1-1` or `WIDE2-2`.

+---

 -   **Mode**:
-    -   `Disabled`: The digipeater function is off.
+    -   `Disabled`: The digipeater function is turned off.
-    -   `Repeat only if own call is addressed`: The device will only repeat packets that are specifically addressed to its callsign.
+    -   `Repeat only if own call is addressed`: The device will only re-transmit APRS packets that are specifically addressed to its callsign.
+This is useful when you want to use a second device (e.g., in a car or backpack) as a personal "relay" to extend the range of your primary tracker.

+---

+#### Why are there no WIDE1, WIDE2 Digi modes?

+Modes like `WIDE1`, `WIDE2` are used by dedicated, stationary digipeaters to repeat packets for _all_ nearby users in a wide area.

+The digipeater function in this tracker is **personal and targeted**.
+Its purpose is to relay packets from _your own_ specific device to help it reach another station when direct range is insufficient.
+This approach prevents a mobile tracker from creating unnecessary network congestion by repeating all local traffic.

 <!-- ### Telemetry Settings